ex7r3me/react-persian/README.md

-# react-persian
+# react-persian-currency

 **react-persian** is a set of react components for Persian localization.
+This is a clone with some changes from https://github.com/evandhq/react-persian
 # Installation

 You can install this package via `npm`: